abandiDev/TicketBookingSystem/README.md

 To run using Docker Compose:

-1.Ensure Docker is running.
+- Ensure Docker is running.
-2.From the project root, run
+- From the project root, run

 `docker-compose up --build`

-3.The API container will build from TicketBookingSystem.Api/Dockerfile and map ports 8080 (HTTP) and 443 (HTTPS) to the host.
+- The API container will build from TicketBookingSystem.Api/Dockerfile and map ports 8080 (HTTP) and 443 (HTTPS) to the host.
 The PostgreSQL container will be available on port 5432.

+## Database Migrations & Seeding
+### Migrations:
+Migrations are automatically applied on startup with dbContext.Database.Migrate() in Program.cs.

+### Seeding:
+Initial data is seeded using the SeedData.Initialize method from TicketBookingSystem.Repositories/SeedData.cs.
+This inserts sample users (and can be extended to include movies, showtimes, etc.) if the database is empty.

+## API Documentation

+Swagger UI is enabled by default.
+When you run the application (via Docker Compose), navigate to:

+- http://localhost:8080/ (or the mapped port) to view interactive API documentation and test endpoints.